Stecathw/SpaceTourism/README.md

 18 - New deployment

-19 - After testing the app on various devices, I'm currently working on implementing swipe and touch possibility.
-It will be available for destçnations page first.
+19 - Made some fixes and implemented the wsipe possibility with react-swipeable lib.
+Only destination page got that feature.
+I'm asking myself about performance and efficiency of code here see notes in [Continued development](#continued-development)

 ### Built with